Andromeda (constellation): In non-Western astronomy

-Photo of the constellation Andromeda, as it appears to the naked eye.
-Lines have been added for clarity.
+The constellation Andromeda as seen in a wide-field photograph, with IAU constellation boundaries and a stick figure of the classical pattern overlaid.

 In traditional Chinese astronomy, nine stars from Andromeda (including Beta Andromedae, Mu Andromedae, and Nu Andromedae), along with seven stars from Pisces, formed an elliptical constellation called Kui (奎宿, Legs).
 This constellation either represented the foot of a walking person or a wild boar.
 Gamma Andromedae and its neighbors were called Tian Dajiangjun (天大将军, Heaven's Great General), representing honour in astrology and a great general in mythology.
 Alpha Andromedae and Gamma Pegasi together made Bi (壁宿, Wall), representing the eastern wall of the imperial palace and/or the emperor's personal library.
 For the Chinese, the northern swath of Andromeda formed a stable for changing horses (tianjiu, 天厩, stable on sky) and the far western part, along with most of Lacerta, became Tengshe, a flying snake.

 An Arab constellation called "al-Hut" (the fish) was composed of several stars in Andromeda, M31, and several stars in Pisces. ν And, μ And, β And, η And, ζ And, ε And, δ And, π And, and 32 And were all included from Andromeda; ν Psc, φ Psc, χ Psc, and ψ^{1} Psc were included from Pisces.

-As per Hindu astronomy, Andromeda is known as Devyani (देवयानी) Constellation while Cassiopeia is Sharmishta (शर्मिष्ठा) Constellation.
-Devyani and Sharmishta are wives of King Yayati (Perseus Constellation) who is the earliest patriarch of the Kuru and Yadu Clans that are mentioned frequently in epic Mahabharat.
-There is an interesting story of these three characters mentioned in Mahabharat.
-Devyani is the daughter of Guru Shukracharya while Shar.

 Hindu legends surrounding Andromeda are similar to the Greek myths.
 Ancient Sanskrit texts depict Antarmada chained to a rock, as in the Greek myth.
 Scholars believe that the Hindu and Greek astrological myths were closely linked; one piece of evidence cited is the similarity between the names "Antarmada" and "Andromeda".

 Andromeda is also associated with the Mesopotamian creation story of Tiamat, the goddess of Chaos.
 She bore many demons for her husband, Apsu, but eventually decided to destroy them in a war that ended when Marduk killed her.
 He used her body to create the constellations as markers of time for humans.

 In the Marshall Islands, Andromeda, Cassiopeia, Triangulum, and Aries are incorporated into a constellation representing a porpoise.
 Andromeda's bright stars are mostly in the body of the porpoise; Cassiopeia represents its tail and Aries its head.
 In the Tuamotu islands, Alpha Andromedae was called Takurua-e-te-tuki-hanga-ruki, meaning "Star of the wearisome toil", and Beta Andromedae was called Piringa-o-Tautu.